Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Anthropomimetic Uncertainty

-\paragraph{Multilinguality.} A glaring shortcoming of the research around verbalized uncertainty is its focus on English, with the exception of \citet{krause2023confidently}.
-Given that LLMs' knowledge is not consistent across languages \citep{kassner2021multilingual, fierro2025multilingual}, neither are accuracy and verbal calibration \citep{krause2023confidently}.
-More importantly, language is likely to bias expressions of uncertainty similarly to the other factors discussed in \cref{sec:context,sec:data-biases}.
-This is in addition to the fact that ways to express uncertainty vary greatly across languages \citep{vold2006epistemic, ruskan2017evidential, mulder2022influence, riccioni2022italian}.
+\paragraph{Multilinguality.} A shortcoming of the current research is its focus on English, with the exceptions of \citet{krause2023confidently, rathi2025humans}.
+Given that LLMs' knowledge is inconsistent across languages \citep{kassner2021multilingual, fierro2025multilingual}, so is calibration \citep{krause2023confidently, rathi2025humans}.
+More importantly, language is likely to bias expressions of uncertainty similarly to the other factors in \cref{sec:context,sec:data-biases}, and ways to express uncertainty vary greatly across languages \citep{vold2006epistemic, ruskan2017evidential, mulder2022influence, riccioni2022italian}.
+At the time of writing, resources for uncertainty markers / expressions with confidence information remain scarce even for English (excluding \citealp{tao2025can}) and practically non-existent for other languages.
+Therefore, future research should build resources for verbalized uncertainty across languages and study how to obtain and maintain calibrated expressions in a multilingual setting.

-\paragraph{Explaining Uncertainty.} To increase trust, models should ideally not only be able to express their uncertainty accurately, but also explaining the reasons why, be it for instance because of a difficult or unusual input.
-While a number of works have started exploring this direction \citep{chen2022explaining, xu2024sayself, thuy2024explainability, watson2023explaining, steyvers2025large}, there remain significant challenges with explaining model predictions \citep{madsen2024interpretability}, which are only exacerbated by the absence of a gold standard for uncertainty quantification in LLMs.
+\paragraph{Explaining Uncertainty.} To increase trust, models should also explain the reasons why they are uncertain.
+While a number of works have started exploring this direction \citep{chen2022explaining, xu2024sayself, thuy2024explainability, watson2023explaining, steyvers2025large}, there remain significant challenges with explaining model predictions \citep{madsen2024interpretability}, which are only exacerbated by the absence of a gold standard method for uncertainty quantification in LLMs.
+Ideally, we would like to instill self-awareness into models when it comes to their reasons for uncertainty, or alternative obtain explanations from an external module and have a model verbalize it alongside the actual response.
+However, explanation for the model's original prediction already remain challenging \citep{madsen2024are, agarwal2024faithfulness, singh2024rethinking}, with explanation of uncertainty adding additional complexity.

 \paragraph{Beyond Classical Calibration.}